 Successful freight brokers’ dependence on technology is not something new.
 However, state-of-the-art technological solutions have become critical for freight brokers to remain competitive.
 By embracing such unique programs and software and knowing how to leverage their rating, scheduling, tracking, tracing, and automation capabilities will ensure that your business will be on the right track.
 If you’re relying solely on your phone, fax, or email, you will have a much harder time maintaining core work hours.
 Freight management programs will help you in 2022 and beyond.

-The Evolution of Freight Management Programs
+The Evolution of Freight Focused Transportation Management Software

-Freight management service programs came about around the time freight brokers began upping their game.
+Freight broker software programs came about around the time freight brokers began upping their game.
 As transportation management software (TMS) technology began to move beyond simple, one-for-one transactions, the amount of data ready to capture also began to grow.
 Also, the fact that many TMS platforms began moving into the cloud, also changed the game.
-These changes resulted in a system capable of gathering all of that information and automating all sorts of repetitive and tedious tasks that, otherwise, took an incredibly long amount of time.
+These changes resulted in a system capable of gathering all of that information and automating all sorts of repetitive and tedious manual tasks that, otherwise, took an incredibly long amount of time.
 This is where freight broker software comes into play by helping both freight brokers and their customers.

 What Is Freight Broker Software?